News & notices

-Best known for the males' booming calls and springtime courtship antics, the greater prairie chicken once flourished on the plains of Minnesota.
-Find out what you can do to bring back habitat and the birds along with it.
+Best known for the males' booming calls and springtime courtship antics, the greater prairie chicken once flourished in Minnesota.
+Help bring back habitat and the birds along with it.

 When applying as a group, all valid group members will receive a license.
 All group members (up to four) must apply for the same prairie chicken permit area.
 View the details in the how-to-apply section.

 Up to 20 percent of the permits for each permit area will be issued to applicants who are landowners and tenants of 40 acres or more of prairie or grassland within the permit area for which they have applied.
 Immediate family members of a landowner or tenant are eligible.
 View the details in the how-to-apply section.

 Successful applicants will be mailed the winners notice and landowner list as their winning notification.
 Once the notification is received, winners must purchase a license wherever hunting and fishing licenses are sold.

 - A hunter 21 or older must have been a Minnesota resident for at least sixty 60 days.
 Valid forms of identification are a valid Minnesota driver’s license or a state ID card issued by the Department of Public Safety.